Are 90% off Fabric Sales Really A Good Deal?

 Fabrics that are available in unopened full rolls bring higher prices than open partial rolls.

 When discontinued, the $80 fabric referenced may be sold to a closeout buyer for $1 - $2 per yard.
-It may then get re-sold to a discount retailer for $2 - $4 per yard.
+It may then get re-sold to a discount retailer (or a manufacturer) for $2 - $4 per yard.

 The discount retailer will try to get as high a profit as possible.
-A fabric purchased for $2 -4 per yard might initially be offered to the general public at $10 - $20 per yard.
+Fabrics purchased for $2 -4 per yard might initially be offered to the general public at $10 - $20 per yard.

 At that point the remaining fabric may be sold for as little as $4 - $8 per yard.
 This is a 90% - 95% discount from the original $80 retail price.